aatika-hakim/JavaScript-30-Days-Challenge/ReadMe.md

 - Compare values using comparision operators.
 - Logical operators to combine expressions
 - Use of Ternary operator for concise conditional expression

+### Day 3 Achievements:

+- Implement and understand basic if-else control flow
+- Use nested if-else statements to handle multiple conditions.
+- Use switch statements to handle multiple conditions.
+- Apply the ternary operator for concise condition checking.
+- Combining multiple conditions to solve more complex problems.